-- 30 days rent after written notice and proof of the assignment is given to the landlord; and
+- 30 days rent after written notice and a copy of the military orders are given to the landlord; and

-- the cost of repairing any damage to the premises caused by an act or omission of the tenant.
+- the cost of repairing any damage to the premises caused by an act or failure to act of the service member.

 Any person who knowingly participates in an eviction or distress in violation of this law is subject to federal penalties of a fine or imprisonment for up to one year, or both.